Asabeneh/30-Days-Of-JavaScript/readMe.md

 ![Day one](./images/day_1.png)

+🌕  You have completed day 1 challenge.
+Now do some exercises for you brain and for your muscle.

 # 💻 Day 1: Exercises

 1. Write a single line comment which says, _comments can make code readable_